 Available on Tuesdays and Thursdays.

-During this workshop students will discover the buildings and the innovations of the 1893 world’s fair, such as the first Ferris wheel.
-Through hands-on object and photograph analysis, a mapping exercise, firsthand accounts, and time in the Chicago: Crossroads of America exhibition, students will imagine spending a day at the fair.
+Imagine spending the day at the World's Columbian Exposition!
+This workshop introduces students to the buildings and innovations of the fair–including the first-ever Ferris wheel.
+Journey back to 1893 through hands-on object and photograph analysis, a mapping exercise, firsthand accounts, and time in the Chicago: Crossroads of America exhibition.
 45-minute experience (per class); recommended for grades 3 and 4.

 Cost: $3 per student